vuejs/awesome-vue/README.md

  - [vue-spinner-component](https://sergeyloysha.github.io/vue-spinner-component/) - Customizable, lightweight spinner for Vue.js.
  - [vue-progress-path](https://github.com/Akryum/vue-progress-path) - Customizable progress indicators and spinners that support any custom SVG path.
  - [vue-blockui](https://github.com/realdah/vue-blockui) - BlockUI for vue 2, similiar to jquery blockUI, can be used for loading screen.
+ - [](https://jrainlau.github.io/vue-occupy/) - Minimalist vue 2 occupy / skeleton
+ - [vue-skeleton-card](https://github.com/FrancescoSaverioZuppichini/skeleton-card-vuejs) - More advanced vue 2 occupy / skeleton like the one used on Facebook pages

 #### Progress Bar